Smoac/openbis-fork/docs/system-documentation/configuration/authentication-systems.md

 Authentication Systems
 ======================

-Generic openBIS currently supports four authentication systems: a self-contained system based on a UNIX-like passwd file, LDAP, and Single Sign On (e.g., through SWITCHaai).
-Beside this there are also so called stacked authentication methods available.
+openBIS currently supports 3 authentication systems: a self-contained system based on a UNIX-like passwd file, LDAP, and Single Sign On (e.g., through SWITCHaai).
+Beside these, there are also so called _stacked authentication methods_ available.
 Stacked authentication methods use multiple authentication systems in the order indicated by the name.
 The first authentication system being able to provide an entry for a particular user id will be used.
 If you need full control over what